c3lang/c3docs-old/docs/types.md

 ##### Naming

 All user defined types in C3 starts with upper case.
 So `MyStruct` or `Mystruct` would be fine, `mystruct_t` or `mystruct` would not.
-Since this runs into probles with C compatibility, it is possible to use attributes to change the c name of a type, as well as control whether a C typedef should be emitted for the type.
+Since this affects C compatibility, it is possible to use attributes to change the external name of a type:

 ```
-struct Stat @cname("stat") @notypedef
+struct Stat @extname("stat")
 {
     // ...
 }